The Bible says in First Peter 4:8, And above all things have fervent charity among

 not surprised to see that the first thing that Peter writes about is the

 importance of Christians having love for one another.
-No doubt Peter got this
+The word charity means

-teaching from Jesus.
-Jesus said, By this shall all men know that ye are my disciples, that ye
+love.
+No doubt Peter got this teaching from Jesus.
+Jesus said, By this shall all men know that ye are

-God wants you to love all of His followers also.
-The antichrist and those who
+my disciples, that ye have love one for another.
+Jesus loves all His children, and God wants you to love all of His followers also.
+The antichrist and those who are

-very thing when he wrote in First John 2:10-11, He that loveth his brother abideth in the light, and there is none occasion of
+thing when he wrote in First John 2:10-11, He that loveth his brother abideth in

-stumbling in him.
-But he that hateth his brother is
+the light, and there is none occasion of stumbling in him.
+But he that hateth his brother is in darkness, and walketh in darkness,

-in darkness, and walketh in darkness, and knoweth not whither he goeth,
+and knoweth not whither he goeth,

 because that darkness hath blinded his eyes.
 Once you find out that a person is a brother or sister in